CasperLugtmeijer/6305318-sands-python/README.md

 # Notes
     1) Change parameters (frequency, duration, sample_rate, amplitude, duty, tau) directly in "run2.py"
-    2) Square waves are plotted with drawstyle="steps-post" so they look rectangular 3)All signal generation functions are in "signals2.py", plotting happens in "run2.py"
+    2) Square waves are plotted with drawstyle="steps-post" so they look rectangular
+    3) All signal generation functions are in "signals2.py", plotting happens in "run2.py"

 # Whats inside the files
     signals2.py: